SoultatosStefanos/dbc/docs/flags.md

 When defined, any contract violations that are verified by the DBC macros will cause a core dump.
-In particular, all of the contract violation context info (file, line, function and expression) will be logged to the std::cerr stream, and a call to std::abort will be made.
+In particular, all of the contract violation context info (file, line, function, expression, etc) will be logged to the std::cerr stream, and a call to std::abort will be made.

 ### DBC_TERMINATE {#DBC_TERMINATE}

 When defined, any contract violations that are verified by the DBC macros will cause a core dump.
-In particular, all of the contract violation context info (file, line, function and expression) will be logged to the std::cerr stream, and a call to std::terminate will be made.
+In particular, all of the contract violation context info (file, line, function, expression, etc) will be logged to the std::cerr stream, and a call to std::terminate will be made.

 ### DBC_THROW {#DBC_THROW}

 When defined, any contract violations that are verified by the DBC macros will throw a dbc::contract_violation exception.
-All of the contract violation context info (file, line, function and expression) can be obtained through the dbc::contract_violation::what() method.
+All of the contract violation context info (file, line, function, expression, etc) can be obtained through the dbc::contract_violation::what() method.